37bytes/public-packages/packages/stylelint-config/README.md

 ### About the Project

 stylelint configuration for use in 37bytes company projects.
-It's used to standardize the writing style of styles within the company.

 ### Used Rules